-The Temperature Sweet Spot: Perfect Glass Fusing Every Time!
+The Temperature Sweet Spot for Glass Fusing

-The Temperature Sweet Spot: Perfect Glass Fusing Every Time!
+The Temperature Sweet Spot for Glass Fusing

 Fused glass is an incredible medium that offers artists and designers the ability to create a wide range of textures and effects through different firing temperatures and schedules.
 By programming a kiln to different temperatures, artists can create everything from smooth, polished surfaces to three-dimensional works of art.
 In this blog post, we'll explore some of the different temperatures we use at Fuse Muse Fused Glass for firing fused glass and the textures that can be achieved.